+The Library supports the University and its learning community by providing innovative services and superior access to information.
+The Library serves as the platform that provides the tools from which our community may explore new ideas, create knowledge, express themselves creatively and develop intellectually into successful leaders capable of making a global impact.

-The University Library fosters learning for the entire community with information resources, space, and support services that empower students to become life-long leaders.
-The 50,000-square foot building offers a wireless learning environment with networked seminar rooms, group study rooms, and personal study areas.
+The University Library provides interactive and collaborative space, resources, and support services to foster learning for all members of the University community.
+The 50,000 square foot building offers a modern wireless learning environment with networked seminar rooms, mobile collaborative seating and digital streaming capabilities for group collaboration, group study rooms, and personal study areas.

 The Library houses over 215,000 print resources and 393 current print magazine, journal, and newspaper titles.
-The building contains three computer labs and is the center for a virtual library, providing access to over 275,106 full-text journals, magazines, and newspapers in digital format and 221,000 e-books.
+The building contains three computer labs and is the center for a virtual library providing access to over 275,106 full-text journals, magazines, and newspapers in digital format and 221,000 e-books.
+Students may use this media on the first floor of the library in the Reference area or in the fully equipped Study Rooms.
+The Library also provides popular movies, e-videos, video games, and documentaries as well as New York Times Best Sellers in fiction and non-fiction via print and e-book formats for student's reading and viewing pleasure.

-The Library provides online interlibrary loan and document delivery request forms for receiving material from libraries in Florida, the United States, and from around the world.
-For distance students, the University Library also provides full-service reference assistance through email, online chat, or telephone and provides books via the US Mail.
-Reference and research assistance is available in person at the reference desk as well as via telephone and email.
-In-depth assistance is also available by appointment in person or online.
+The Library provides online interlibrary loan and document delivery request forms for receiving material from other libraries in Florida, the United States, and from around the world.
+For distance students, the University Library also provides full-service reference assistance through e-mail, online chat, or telephone and provides books via the US Mail.
+Reference and research assistance is available in person at the reference desk as well as via telephone and e-mail.
+In-depth assistance is also available by appointment.

-The Library's Information Literacy instruction program teaches students how to conduct effective research using electronic and print resources is available by appointment for all undergraduate and graduate classes.
+The Information Literacy instruction program teaches students how to conduct effective research using both electronic and print resources is also available by appointment for all undergraduate and graduate classes.
+The wireless café is on the first floor and offers coffee, tea, and hot chocolate.
+The University Art Gallery is on the second floor as well as the John C. Favalora Archive and Museum.